EdData/LondonHousingProject/README.md

 -- ------------------------------------------------------------------------------------------------------------------------

--- This exploratory analysis aims at answering the following questions.
+This exploratory analysis aims at answering the following questions:

 -- 2002, was the most successful year for the London Housing market.
 What could have been the cause for this success in the earlier years?